AndrewJBateman/pern-stack-auth/README.md

 * **About:** 2 column layout with cards for photos on left taking 3/12 width and cards in 9/12 width column for text.
 Complete real content.

 * **Projects:** Background image works.
 Bootstrap card-deck with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio which for width 288px = height 162px.
+Cards simplified to get 8 on a large screen.
 Content to be replaced.

 * **Articles:** Background image works.
 Bootstrap card-deck with cards to display article data using data-binding from an array of articles based on an Article model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio which for width 288px = height 162px.
 Content to be replaced.